Sam36502/Mad-Libs/README.md

 ## File format
 If you want to make your own Mad-Libs, the simplest way is to just create a new text document that starts with `#!format = madlibs`.
+This document can either be a '.txt' or a '.mdlb' file, based on your preference.
 After that you can write your story.
 Every time you want to substitute a piece of the story with an answer from the user, you put the question they should answer in curly brackets `{}`.
 Here's an example of a very simple mad-lib:
 ```